photonptn/photon/README.md

 The Sun will ensure a bright future for the photon and in turn provide each quanta with light in their life, thereby fulfilling the aim of the photon project.

+In addition to this we aim to develop an online publication - graphic novel - where Photons are used as a currency to steer the development of the publication.

 A quanta is YOU the investor.
 If you haven't got that already then I urge you to re-read this "Light" paper.